 Vaccination and Testing Requirements

 Employees and students must use Cleared4Class to complete a daily self-screen, upload vaccination records and manage weekly testing results.
-A Blue or Green Access Pass indicates that vaccination or testing requirements have been met and individuals are then "Cleared for Class".
+A green access pass indicates that vaccination or testing requirements have been met and individuals are then "Cleared for Class".
 Students must show either pass to faculty members when they enter the classroom.
-Note that a symptom-free self-screening status is not the same as an access pass, but self-screening is required and is sufficient for campus access until Sept.
-19 when the governor's order is in full effect.
+Note that a symptom-free self-screening status is not the same as an access pass, but daily self-screening also is required.

 Free On-Campus Testing